 Sheet Pan Honey Lemon Chicken – the perfect easy meal for busy weeknights.
 Best of all, made with tender and juicy chicken, asparagus and broccoli coated in a sweet and savory sauce.
+Gluten-free, paleo with low carb, keto and Whole30 options.

 Sheet pan meals are total lifesavers when things get hectic and busy during the week!
 They are super easy to customize and you have that convenience of throwing a complete dinner all on one pan.